 \section{Introduction}

 The vast majority of modern computer systems are designed to exploit parallelism.
 Whether considering a single multicore server, a compute cluster of many servers, or even an entire data center, achieving good system performance requires carefully choosing how to parallelize jobs across the underlying cores or servers in the system.
-For example, database queries for an in-memory database must be parallelized across the cores of a multicore server in order to achieve low query latency \cite{leis2014morsel,wagner2021self}, machine learning training jobs must be parallelized across the many GPUs of a compute cluster in order to reduce job completion time \cite{qiao2021pollux,jayaram2023sia}, and datacenter computing workloads must be parallelized across the many servers of a datacenter \cite{tumanov2016tetrisched,delgado2018kairos}.
+For example, database queries for an in-memory database must be parallelized across the cores of a multicore server to achieve low query latency \cite{leis2014morsel, wagner2021self}, machine learning training jobs must be parallelized across the many GPUs of a compute cluster to reduce job completion time \cite{qiao2021pollux,jayaram2023sia}, and datacenter computing workloads must be parallelized across the many servers of a datacenter \cite{tumanov2016tetrisched,delgado2018kairos}.
 In each of these cases, the system operator is presented with a fixed set of cores or servers and asked to devise a strategy to allocate these resources across a stream of parallelizable jobs.
 However, devising optimal scheduling policies for parallelizable jobs in multiserver systems remains an open problem.

-This paper develops optimal scheduling policies for parallelizable jobs.
-Specifically, given a limited number of servers, $k$, we ask how to allocate servers to a stream of parallelizable jobs so as to minimize the mean response time across jobs.
+This paper develops asymptotically optimal scheduling policies for parallelizable jobs.
+Specifically, given a limited number of servers, $k$, we ask how to allocate these servers to a stream of parallelizable jobs arriving over time to minimize the mean response time across jobs.

-If a workload consists solely of perfectly parallelizable jobs that can each fully utilize all $k$ cores, the problem is easy because each job effectively sees one fast server that runs $k$ times faster than a single server.
-Consequently, the vast literature on single-server scheduling \cite{kleinrock1976queueing} can be used to analyze system performance.